 Kees Van Leeuwen was initially trained as an enologist but he did a PhD on a terroir related subject: the influence of soil and climate on quality potential in the Saint-Émilion winegrowing area.
 He has been a consultant for Château Cheval Blanc in Saint-Émilion for 25 years.
 He has carried out or taken part in numerous studies to map the different soils of wine estates and appellations.
 Kees van Leeuwen is the founder and editor of the international peer reviewed open access journal ŒNO One.
 He also writes on a regular basis for the Dutch magazine Perswijn.

-Ecophysiology, vine water status, vine nitrogen status, phenology modeling, effect of climate change in viticulture.
+Ecophysiology, terroir, vine water status, vine nitrogen status, phenology modeling, effect of climate change in viticulture.